Overview

 Campaign Activity

 In response, the Kentucky Chamber of Commerce has taken a multi-pronged and data-driven approach.
-By utilizing voter modeling, an enhanced polling technique, the Chamber can pinpoint districts where political campaigning and issue advocacy will have the most significant impact.
+By utilizing voter modeling, an enhanced polling technique, the Chamber can pinpoint districts where campaigning and issue advocacy will have the most significant impact.
 This strategy ensures that every dollar and every minute is deployed to secure voters who will cast their ballots for candidates who will become child- and family-centered policy champions.

 The Employee Child Care Assistance Tri-Share Program